-Cómpeta, a white village in the heart of the Axarquía where the vineyards produce the Muscat grape for the traditional sweet Malaga wine.
+Cómpeta, a white town in the heart of the Axarquía where the vineyards produce the Muscat grape for the traditional sweet Malaga wine.

 Where is Cómpeta located

-Cómpeta is located 56km from Malaga capital with a population of 3.922 inhabitants.
-The municipal term has a dimension of almost 54km square.
+Competa is located 56km from Malaga city with a population of 3,922 inhabitants.
+The size of the area is 54 square km.

-The name Cómpeta is of Roman origin, it is derived from “Compita-Orum” which means “Crossroads“.
-Cómpeta was the place where the romans celebrate their festivals and offerings.
+The name of Cómpeta is of Roman origin, it is derived from “Compita-Orum” which means “Crossroads“.
+Competa was the place where they celebrated their festivals and offerings.

 The inhabitants are called “competeño or competeña“.

-- Panoramic Viewpoint: At the entrance of the town, there is a peculiar viewpoint, and of great architectural originality inspired by the style of the Catalan architect Antonio Gaudí.
+Panoramic Viewpoint: At the entrance of the town, there is a peculiar viewpoint, and of great architectural originality inspired by the style of the Catalan architect Antonio Gaudí.
 From the viewpoint you can enjoy a frontal view of the town and the peak of La Maroma in the Sierra de Tejada, which is the highest point in the province of Malaga and the Natural Park of the mountains of Tejeda, Almijara and Alhama.

-- Museum of popular arts and customs: Located in Calle Horno in an old barracks of the Civil Guard of the XIX century.
+Museum of popular arts and customs: Located in the oven street in an old barracks of the Civil Guard of the nineteenth century.
 A museum in homage to rural traditions and regional customs that have sustained families and the local economy for centuries.
-The museum contains dozens of objects, typical clothing and utensils related to agriculture from the past.
+The museum contains dozens of objects, typical costumes and utensils related to agriculture from the past.

-- Hadriano Mill Museum: Located on Calle Paco Hernández nº20 in a town house you finde an old oil mill from the 18th century.
+Molino de Hadriano Museum: Located on Calle Paco Hernández 20 in a house in the town is an old oil mill from the 18th century.
 Currently the mill has been restored and houses dozens of objects and tools that were formerly used in the field and an exhibition hall has been added.

-- Hermitage of San Cayetano: Probably built in the 16th century during the time when Muslims and Christians lived together.
+Hermitage of San Cayetano: Probably built in the sixteenth century during the time that Muslims and Christians lived together.
 Inside it houses the image of San Cayetano from the 18th century, before that date it is probable that the hermitage was dedicated to some other saint.